Festival Playlist: Time is Away

 Venue: Bristol Museum and Art Gallery, Bristol Museum & Art Gallery, Queens Rd, Clifton, Bristol BS8 1RL

 Join us to celebrate the opening of Staring into the Abyss by Hashem Shakeri (Bristol Museum & Art Gallery), which documents daily life in Afghanistan following the Taliban’s return to power.
-The opening will include a tour led by BMAG Contemporary Curator Julia Carver & festival curator Alejandro Acin, followed by a community lunch (free, booking required), served by festival collaborators Afghan Tasty Corner.
+The opening will include a tour led by the festival team.

 The two venues are a 5 minute walk apart.
 We encourage you to attend both openings.